How Many Chickens Do I Need?

 #3.
 Grown Hens Need a Coop

-Inside the coop, you’ll need a few essentials to keep things running smoothly.
+Inside your chicken coop, you’ll need a few essentials to keep things running smoothly.

 1. An automatic feeder and waterer.